watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 1: Setup Azure Cloud Shell

-1. Open cloud shell by selecting the cloud shell icon in the menu bar.
+1. Open a cloud shell by selecting the cloud shell icon in the menu bar.

    ![The cloud shell icon is highlighted on the menu bar.](media/b4-image35.png)

-2. The cloud shell will open in the browser window.
+2. The cloud shell opens in the browser window.
 Choose "Bash" if prompted or use the left-hand dropdown on the shell menu bar to choose "Bash" (as shown).

    ![This is a screenshot of the cloud shell opened in a browser window.
 Bash was selected.](media/b4-image36.png)